Kansas City Electronics Engineering Technology Schools

 Associate of Applied Science in Electronics Technology

 The electronics technology program consists of 64 credits and offers students the opportunity to pursue employment or transfer to a four-year university.
-This program can teach students how to install, maintain and test electronics systems and give them a broad perspective of electronics.
+This program can teach students how to install, maintain and test electronics systems and gives them a broad perspective of electronics.
 Required courses in the program cover topics in digital electronics, circuit analysis, technical writing, electronics devices and electronic communications systems.
-Students have an opportunity to pursue electives in robots, programmable controllers, electronics installation, microcomputers or microprocessors.
+Students have an opportunity to pursue electives in robots, programmable controllers, sensor systems, microcomputers or light and lasers.
 The program also includes electronic internship opportunities, subject to department approval.

 Missouri Western State University